LeidyGil/leidygil.github.io/SQL_English.md

 Restrictions or constraints in English are rules that can be applied to the columns of a table.
 A restriction can be added when creating a table.
 In SQLite, restrictions cannot be directly added to already created tables.
-However, we can achieve this by creating a new table with the restriction, copying the data FROM the original table to the new table, deleting the original table, and renaming the new table to the original table name.
+However, we can achieve this by creating a new table with the restriction, copying the data from the original table to the new table, deleting the original table, and renaming the new table to the original table name.

 For example, if we have a table 'personas' with the columns 'nombre' and 'apellido'.
 ```sql